 In environments characterized by a high volume of transactions, machine learning can efficiently analyze vast amounts of data in real-time.
 With its real-time processing capabilities, ML swiftly dissects vast data streams, pinpointing fraudulent patterns amidst the legitimate transactions’ torrential flow.

-ML proves extremely advantageous in retail, where there are a substantial number of transactions.
-ML systems are adept at quickly processing and analyzing extensive datasets, which include transaction specifics, customer interactions, and other pertinent data.
+Machine learning for retail proves to be advantageous as it is adept at quickly processing and analyzing extensive datasets, which include transaction specifics, customer interactions, and other pertinent data.

 New Market Entry